Dave Reay enjoys a wry history of US climate-science obfuscation.

 The Madhouse Effect: How Climate Change Denial is Threatening Our Planet, Destroying Our Politics, and Driving Us Crazy

 As an iconic climate-change image, the 'hockey-stick graph' by geophysicist Michael Mann — showing global temperature change over the past 1,000 years — is up there with the greats.
 Others include the Keeling curve of changing atmospheric carbon-dioxide concentrations and the 'boiling frog' metaphor from Al Gore's 2006 documentary An Inconvenient Truth.
-Mann's figure (from a seminal paper: 759–762; 1999) appears in 'Climate Science 101' lectures the world over; was a touchstone of the 2001 third assessment report of the Intergovernmental Panel on Climate Change; and still elicits invective from deniers ( et al. Geophys.
+Mann's figure (from a seminal paper: M. E. Mann et al. Geophys.
 Res.
 Lett.
-26, 402–403; 2012).
+26, 759–762; 1999) appears in 'Climate Science 101' lectures the world over; was a touchstone of the 2001 third assessment report of the Intergovernmental Panel on Climate Change; and still elicits invective from deniers (S. Lewis Nature 483, 402–403; 2012).
 Who better than Mann, then, to explore the history of climate-change denial, and its politics, personalities and implications?
-Nature 483,

 The Madhouse Effect is a breezy, engaging read, interspersed with wry illustrations courtesy of cartoonist Tom Toles of The Washington Post.
 It offers many excellent insights into life on the front line battling US climate-science obfuscation.
 We learn about the cadre of contrarian scientists routinely rolled out to cast doubt on issues such as ozone depletion and anthropogenic climate change (as well as second-hand smoke and the dangers of pesticides).
 We read of the television, radio and Internet 'shock jocks' who chase ratings by giving equal weight to scientific consensus and denialist rhetoric.
 The power of vested interests in US politics and implications for state and federal action on climate change are made abundantly clear, with Mann an amiable, if rather despairing, guide.